Who is the Top Investor In Ballard Power Systems Inc. (BLDP)?

 Ballard Power Systems Inc. (BLDP): Who are the competitors?

-The company’s main competitors (and peers) include Plug Power Inc. (PLUG) that is trading 18.96% up over the past 12 months and Canadian Solar Inc. (CSIQ) that is 7.39% higher over the same period.
+The company’s main competitors (and peers) include Plug Power Inc. (PLUG) that is trading -2.15% down over the past 12 months and Canadian Solar Inc. (CSIQ) that is 10.12% higher over the same period.